A Family of Independent Variable Eddington Factor Methods with Efficient Preconditioned Iterative Solvers: Transport Discretizations

 In this work, we assume the transport equation is discretized with the Discrete Ordinates (\Sn) angular model and an arbitrary-order Discontinuous Galerkin (DG) spatial discretization compatible with curved meshes (e.g. \cite{woods_thesis,graph_sweeps}).
 In \Sn, the transport equation is collocated at discrete angles, $\Omegahat_d$, and integration is numerically approximated using a suitable angular quadrature rule $\{\Omegahat_d, w_d\}_{d=1}^{N_\Omega}$ on the unit sphere.
 The VEF data are then

 where $\psi_d(\x) = \psi(\x,\Omegahat_d)$ is the discrete angular flux in direction $\Omegahat_d$.
 With degree-$p$ DG in space, the angular flux in each discrete direction $\Omegahat_d$ is a member of $Y_p$.
 Through the standard finite element interpolation procedure, the Eddington tensor and boundary factor in Eq.~\ref{eq:vef_disc} can be evaluated at any location in the mesh.
 Note that it is important to interpolate the numerator and denominator of the VEF data \emph{independently}.
-That is, the boundary factor and each component of the Eddington tensor are represented as degree-$p$ improper rational polynomials on each element.
+That is, the boundary factor and each component of the Eddington tensor are represented as degree-$p$ improper rational polynomials on each element. \resp[blue][ratint]{Improper rational polynomials cannot be integrated exactly with numerical quadrature.
+Thus, bilinear and linear forms involving VEF data will possess integration error.
+In practice, we have seen that the optimal order of convergence is maintained despite this inexact numerical integration.
+This observation is corroborated by \citet[\S4.1]{ciarlet2002finite} which presents an analysis of the stability and accuracy of the general finite element method when inexact numerical integration is used.}

 Defining

 as the discrete second moment of the angular flux and using the quotient rule, the local divergence of the Eddington tensor

 is well-defined assuming $\phi>0$.
 Here, the divergence of a second-order tensor is the vector formed by taking the divergence of each of the columns of the tensor.